 j) LBIFS long beamforming interframe space

 The different IFSs shall be independent of the STA bit rate.
-The IFS timings are defined as the time gaps. , and tThe IFS timings except AIFS are fixed for each PHY (even in multirate-capable PHYs).
+The IFS timings are defined as the nominal time gaps between primitives at the MAC after accounting for defined delays (see 10.3.7 (DCF timing relations)).
+The timing of primitives in turn depend on time gaps between PPDU[+SigExt]s on the medium.
+The IFS timings except AIFS are fixed for each PHY (even in multirate-capable PHYs).
 The IFSs are determined from attributes specified by the PHY.

+NOTE – The “frame” in “interframe” refers to “PHY frame” yet the latter term has been replaced by “PPDU”.